m1geo/octolux/README.md

 ```

 In this case, you should run it again and hopefully this time it works.
 In future I'll add some retry logic.

+## TODO

+### Retry logic if inverter fails to answer

+Not sure if this is really the inverter failing to answer or my network reading logic could be better.
+Just need to debug it.

+### Knowledge of state-of-charge so we can write rules based on it

+This is non-trivial as we can't ask the inverter for it directly.
+It just sends it, at 2 minute intervals.
+So to get this we'll probably need to convert to being a service that runs constantly, and writes SOC to a tempfile that we can query.

+Vague plan to make a HTTP service that talks to the inverter and runs permanently, then other one-off Ruby scripts to control it that can run from cron etc. Will just need to get the TCP comms bulletproof for this to work reliably.